 So what is the link between heart and gums?
 Polyunsaturated fatty acids were originally shown to decrease inflammation in heart disease.
 Researchers believe the same mechanism is in effect with reduction of inflammation that causes gum disease.
 They found positive results with only 40 milligrams of DHA and 10 milligrams of EPA.
 Researchers claim that this sort of dietary therapy may be more effective than the current treatment of periodontitis, which mostly involves cleaning and antibiotic application.

 Researchers will continue to explore this link between foods with healthy fats, such as salmon and nuts, and the reduction in the risk of gum disease.
 In the meantime, it doesn’t hurt to add a little more salmon in your diet.
-It will help reduce inflammation in many areas and can treat heart disease or even prevent stroke.
+It may help reduce inflammation in many areas as well as helping to prevent heart disease and stroke.